faaabio1618/filippi.dev/tutorials/clippify/index.markdown

 ## Completing the UI

 At this stage, you might assume we're almost there, just a bit of CSS, and we're finished!
 However, that's not entirely accurate.
-The React API of the checkout UI only permits us to build functional components on top of the existing ones.
+The React API (based on [remote-ui](https://github.com/Shopify/remote-ui)) of the checkout UI only permits us to build functional components on top of the existing ones.
 Unfortunately, CSS isn't supported.
 We're limited to using the predefined parameters of the components, which hampers our ability to create the exact interface we desire.